-Save the Eligibility Statements and Evidence as a single of multiple PDF files using the following convention for the title: "ControlNumber_LeadOrganization_Eligibility" and submit as part of your application.
+Save the Eligibility Statements and Evidence as a single or multiple PDF files using the following convention for the title: "ControlNumber_LeadOrganization_Eligibility" and submit as part of your application.

-6. APPLICANT TRIBAL COUNCIL RESOLUTION OR DECLARATION OF COMMITMENT AND COST SHARING FILE
+6. APPLICANT COMMITMENT AND COST SHARING FILE

-All Applicants are required to submit an Applicant Tribal Council Resolution or Declaration of Commitment and Cost Sharing File to include a statement of commitment and cost sharing by the Applicant.
+All Applicants are required to submit an Applicant Commitment and Cost Sharing File, which must include an executed statement of commitment and cost sharing by the Applicant.